Divina, Žilina District: Church of St. Andrew

 Late baroque church, built between 1773 and 1779 by John Nepomuk Szunyogh.
 The church is registered in the Central List of the Slovak Memorial Fund under the number 1333/1.

 Statue of St. John of Nepomuk in Divina

 The Statue of St. John of Nepomuk is registered in the Central List of the Slovak Memorial Fund under the number 1334/2.
 It is a sandstone sculpture from 1796 standing on a stone base.
 The project of restoration of St. John of Nepomuk statue was started in 2016, was completed in June 2017.
 Partners, who were addressed to cooperate have either some connection to St. John of Nepomuk or to Slovakia and was from: Germany, Cambodia, Bulgaria, Bavaria, Vatican and Czech Republic.
 The project was carried out under auspices of the Embassy of the Federal Republic of Germany in Slovakia.
-Exceptional realization of the restoration project of the statie has gained a Honorable recognition by Minister of Culture of the Slovak Republic, Ľubica Laššáková on the 13th edition of the competition Phoenix – National Cultural Monument of the Year 2017.
+Exceptional realization of the restoration project of the state has gained an Honorable recognition by Minister of Culture of the Slovak Republic, Ľubica Laššáková on the 13th edition of the competition Phoenix – National Cultural Monument of the Year 2017.